 Tax benefits

 A trust should have its own tax file number and is required to lodge a tax return.
 However, if the trustee distributes all the income made from an investment property in the financial year to the beneficiaries of the trust, it is considered part of the beneficiaries' income, and hence part of the tax return they lodge.
-Given that some beneficiaries will be in lower tax brackets than others, this distribution of wealth can provide a considerable tax break and save the members a huge amount compared to if they had bought an investment property themselves.
+Given that some beneficiaries will be in lower tax brackets than others, this distribution of wealth can provide a considerable tax break and save the members a huge amount compared to if they had bought an investment property in their own names.

 Asset protection